 (c) not state a proceeding number, or refer to a Court proceeding, in any heading or title to the affidavit.

-5.3 Application for leave to apply for winding-up in insolvency (Corporations Act s.
+5.3.
+Application for leave to apply for winding-up in insolvency (Corporations Act s.
 459P(2))

 An application for leave to apply to the Court for an order that a company be wound up in insolvency may be made at the same time as the application for an order that the company be wound up in insolvency is made.

-5.4 Affidavit in support of application for winding-up (Corporations Act s.
+5.4.
+Affidavit in support of application for winding-up (Corporations Act s.
 459P, 462 & 464)

 (1) The affidavit in support of an originating process seeking an order that a company be wound up must be made by the plaintiff or by a person with the authority of the plaintiff or plaintiffs.